-Wrongful Death Lawyer in Texas
+Wrongful Death Lawyer in Dallas, Amarillo, and Abilene

 What Makes a Death a Wrongful Death?

-The easiest way to determine if a death qualifies as a wrongful death is to determine if the accident would have qualified for a personal injury claim had the victim just been hurt instead of killed.
-For example, injuries caused by car wrecks, defective products, or unsafe working conditions may qualify for personal injury damages; if these circumstances led to death instead of injury, a loved one might make a wrongful death claim.
+The easiest way to determine if a death qualifies as a wrongful death is to determine if the accident qualified for a personal injury claim had the victim just been hurt instead of killed.
+For example, injuries caused by car wrecks, defective products, or unsafe working conditions may qualify for personal injury damages; if these circumstances lead to death instead of injury, a loved one might make a wrongful death claim.
 Wrongful deaths are usually the result of intentional actions, negligence, or medical malpractice.

 Common Actions that Cause Wrongful Death